 Chapter 383 of the Laws of 2001, enacted on October 29, 2001, established a new method of apportioning aid for debt service on capital projects based on the concept of assumed amortization.
 For projects associated with any existing bonds, bond anticipation notes or lease-purchase agreements that have principal remaining as of July 1, 2002, the Commissioner is directed by statute to apply an assumed amortization to determine the amount of building aid and reorganization incentive building aid that will be payable on such debt service in the 2002-03 school year and thereafter.
 To make that computation possible, Part F of Chapter 383 directs the Commissioner to determine the "remaining maximum useful life" of the project or projects associated with any bonds, bond anticipation notes or lease-purchase agreements that were entered into in order to fund projects approved by the Commissioner prior to December 1, 2001 where the obligation was first issued prior to July 1, 2002 and there will be outstanding principal as of July 1, 2002.
+The same legislation further states that "school districts shall provide on or before the fifteenth day of January, two thousand two, such data as the commissioner shall deem necessary to estimate the apportionment payable under assumed amortization."

-While most of the data necessary to estimate payments under assumed amortization can be extracted from existing district data, complete information as to the maximum useful life of the projects is not on file with the Department.
+While most of the data necessary to estimate payments under assumed amortization can be extracted from district data on file with the Department, we do not have complete information as to the maximum useful life of the projects.
+Moreover, on the basis of past efforts to obtain this data from school districts as part of a statewide survey, it would appear that not all districts have this information readily available.

 As a result, the Department has developed a methodology to impute the maximum remaining useful life of a project, based on the types of expenditures reported by districts as being associated with specific projects.
 We have used that methodology to estimate the blended maximum useful life to be associated with debt still outstanding as of July 1, 2002 and the assumed amortization that would be the basis for apportionment of aid.
-That data for your district can be accessed through the State Aid Unit website at http://stateaid.nysed.gov/, and a description of the methodology used to arrive at the imputed maximum remaining useful life is included in Attachment A below.
+That data for your district can be accessed through the State Aid Unit website at http://stateaid.nysed.gov/, and a description of the methodology used to arrive at the imputed maximum remaining useful life is enclosed as Attachment A.